Samir Carruthers: Sheffield United

 On 3 January 2017, it was announced that Carruthers had signed for League One leaders Sheffield United on a three-and-a-half-year deal for an undisclosed fee, thought to be worth £250,000.
 He made his debut four days later in a 4–2 win at Southend United, coming on as a 68th-minute substitute for Mark Duffy but lasting only 15 minutes before withdrawing with injury.
 He totalled 14 appearances for the Blades, who won the league title with 100 points.

 Again as Duffy's replacement, Carruthers scored his first goal for the Blades on 21 November 2017 in a 5–4 loss to Fulham at Bramall Lane.
 He was transfer-listed by Sheffield United at the end of the 2017–18 season.

 Carruthers joined Oxford United in June 2018, on loan for the 2018–19 season.
 He suffered a knee injury during the first game of the season, and his recovery was interrupted by a recurrence of the injury later in the autumn that required surgery.

 Cambridge United

 On 29 August 2019, Carruthers joined League Two side Cambridge United on a one-year deal following his release by Sheffield United.
 He was released by the club at the end of the season.

 Non-League

 Carruthers dropped down into non-league football with Hemel Hempstead Town for the start of the 2020–21 season.
 On 24 March 2022, he joined Dartford on loan.

 On 9 June 2022, Carruthers joined Dartford on a permanent deal ahead of the 2022–23 season.

 On 22 May 2023, Carruthers joined Chelmsford City on a permanent deal ahead of the 2023–24 season.
 On 3 May 2024, Carruthers announced he had left the club following the culmination of Chelmsford's season.

 On 16 May 2024, Carruthers re-joined Dartford.

 On 13 May 2025, Carruthers signed a new deal at Dartford keeping him at the club for the 2025–26 season.

+On 5 July 2026, Carruthers joined Dulwich Hamlet ahead of the 2026–27 season.